Fabeltjeskrant: In other countries

 In Sweden, France, and the United Kingdom, the show was refilmed especially for those specific countries.
 The Hebrew and Italian versions were dubbings of the English adaptation.

 Adaptations

 Lex Overeijnder wrote and drew a short-lived newspaper comic strip based on the TV show in 1969.
 In 1975 Dick Vlottes created another comic strip based on the series, which was published in the TV magazine Televizier in 1975.

 In 1970, a film version, Onkruidzaaiers in Fabeltjesland, premiered in theaters.

 In 2007 a musical adaptation was created by Ruud de Graaf and Hans Cornelissen.

 Comeback

-In November 2017, a new 3D animated series was announced.
-It was broadcast in 2019 on Netflix in the Netherlands.
+A CGI animation series based on the original work was broadcast in 2019 on Netflix in the Netherlands.

-In 2018 a book, an exhibition and a movie were launched to celebrate the 50th anniversary.
+In 2018 a book, an exhibition and a film were launched to celebrate the 50th anniversary.